tareqanam/wordpress_docker/README.md

     ```
     :~/wordpress_docker$ sudo docker-compose up
     ```
-3. To run in detached mode: Run containers in the background:
+3. To run in detached mode: Use '-d' to run containers in the background

     ```
     :~/wordpress_docker$ sudo docker-compose up -d